We hope that you can join us for a seminar that’s in your area.

 You can register for any of the sessions below.

-A certificate of attendance of 45 minutes will be offered for Steve's session.
-A CPD certificate of 45 minutes will be offered for Clare's session.
+A CPD certificate of 45 minutes will be offered for Justin's session.

 Steve Webb, Director of Policy at Royal London will provide an update on the latest initiatives from regulators and government which will shape the world of pensions in the coming year.
 This will include: The DB to DC transfer market and the regulatory environment; next steps on automatic enrolment; the future of pension tax relief; consolidation in workplace pensions; and the forthcoming Pensions Bill.

 Steve Webb - Director of Policy and External Communications